 Joshua is passionate about sharing his experiences as an adventurer, martial artist, and person living with total blindness.
 He also loves talking about his various geek obsessions, including Batman, fantasy literature, and Star Wars.
 He has twice been featured on panels at the world famous San Diego Comic-Con talking about comics and other geek items for the blind and visually impaired.

 Joshua has been featured in several media outlets, including local San Diego TV stations, San Diego 6, KUSI, and Fox 5.
-He has also appeared on countless podcasts and online publications, including Yahoo News and AOL Online.
+He has also appeared on countless podcasts and in print and online publications, including Yahoo News and Tae Kwon Do Times.

 Joshua is a public and keynote speaker.
 He is able to speak and teach on any of the following:

 - Martial Arts

 - Martial Arts and Self-Defense for Persons with Disabilities